Citizens of the Game : A Conversation with RADMOR Founders, Scott & Bob

 B. That must of been the Georgetown IPA's talking!?
 (Laughing)

 BC: The thing about sustainability is that it’s kind of become a bullshit buzz word for just about anything and everything these days.
 With apparel, there's really no one magic solution that fits all scenarios.
 All you can do it try to do better ... try to do more.

 SM: Reduce, reuse, recycle have been the mantra for the apparel industry for the past 4-5 years and the golf industry as a whole has been very very late to their tee time.

 BC: Recycled materials are just now starting to make their way into golf, and there's a lot that golfers (and consumers) don't understand about the clothes they wear.

 SM: When it comes down to it, the most sustainable way to consume clothing is to buy less, buy quality products, take care of them, and use them for years and years to come.
 We try to avoid using polyester, and when we must, it's sourced from recycled ocean polyester (ie. Repreve), and in doing so, we hope to minimize waste and reduce the damage it creates.
 Likewise, we choose the majority of our materials because they're natural or cellulose and as such, leave a more manageable footprint in wear/washing and at the end of the product's lifecycle.

-Fast forward 18 months and Bob and I are in Seattle, launching Radmor from a spare office in Efeste SoDo, while in the middle of a pandemic.
+Fast forward 18 months and Bob and I are in Seattle, launching Radmor from a spare office in the Efeste Winery in SoDo, in the middle of a pandemic.
 What could possibly go wrong?
 (Laughing)

 BC: Aggh.
 There's simply too many to count.
 The lack of travel, working remotely as a start up, the delays in production, factory closures, etc. the list goes on and on.
 The silver lining if there is one, is that our concept, and the need for a sustainable choice in golf, is more relevant today than ever.